Royal Netherlands Navy

 Starting in the late 1930s, the Dornier Do.24K was the principal reconnaissance aircraft of the Netherlands Navy in the Netherlands East Indies.
 This extensive site details the aircraft's service history for different counties.

 This site contains a lot of information about current and historical warhips of many navies, including the Dutch Navy.

 United 'Netherlands Navy & Maritime Forum

-This forum is part of Dutchsubmarines.com (see above) and is visited by former servicemen, historians and relatives.
+This forum deals with all subjects related to the Dutch and the sea.
+It is visited by former servicemen, historians and relatives.
 The subjects range from current politcs and policy to historical battles and warships.

 The Story of a Twentieth Century Englishman: Witness to a passing age

 By Brian Smith.
 The website is a biography of Mr. Ralph M. Smith OBE, who served on board the Dutch sloop Flores as coder between 1943-1944.

 Nederlandse koopvaardij 1940-1946 (Excellent site about the Dutch merchant navy during W.W.2